wireservice/agate/docs/tutorial.rst

     |  ...   | ...    |
     |--------+--------|

 You'll notice we pass a sequence of tuples to :meth:`.TableSet.aggregate`.
 Each one includes two elements.
 The first is the new column name being created.
 The second is an instance of some :class:`.Aggregation`.
-Unsurpringly, in this case the results appear roughly proportional to population.
+Unsurpringly, in this case the results appear to be roughly proportional to population.

-Question: **What state has the longest median time in prison prior to exoneration?**
+Q: **What state has the longest median time in prison prior to exoneration?**

 This is a much more complicated question that's going to pull together a lot of the features we've been using.
-We'll repeat the computations we applied before, but this time we're going to roll those computations up in our group and take the :class:`.Median` of each group.
+We'll repeat the computations we applied before, but this time we're going to roll those computations up in state-by-state groups and then take the :class:`.Median` of each group.
 Then we'll sort the data and see where people have been stuck in prison the longest.

 .. code-block:: python